c3lang/c3docs-old/docs/primer.md

       }
     }

+Also, user defined types are used without a `struct`, `union` or `enum` keyword, as if the name was a C typedef.

+#### Arrays

 Array sizes are written next to the type and arrays do not decay to pointers, you need to do it manually:

     // C